 Unemployment rates are nearly three times higher among people without an upper secondary education (13% on average across OECD countries) than among those who have a tertiary education (5%).
 Between 2008 and 2011, the unemployment rate for the poorly-educated rose by around 4 percentage points, while it increased by only 1.5 percentage points for the highly educated.

 “Leaving school with good qualifications is more essential than ever,” said OECD Secretary-General Angel Gurría.
 “Countries must focus efforts on helping young people, especially the less well-educated who are most at risk of being trapped in a low skills, low wage future.
 Priorities include reducing school dropout rates and investing in skills-oriented education that integrates the worlds of learning and work.
-Though the focus should remain on quality of spending, Governments must ensure that investment in education does not fall as a result of the crisis.”

 This year’s report finds new evidence of the value of vocational qualifications as a pathway to employment: countries with a higher than average (32%) share of vocational graduates, such as Austria, Germany, Luxembourg and Switzerland, saw unemployment rise much less or even fall among 25-34 year-olds than their peers with general upper secondary qualifications.

 The crisis has also widened the earnings gap: the average difference in earnings from employment between the low educated and the highly educated has risen from 75 percentage points across OECD countries in 2008 to 90 percentage points in 2011.
 On average, the relative earnings of tertiary-educated adults are over 1.5 times that of adults with upper secondary education.
 People with upper secondary education earn 25% more than their peers who left school early.